 Before the meeting upload handouts to the abstract processing system (Harvester) so attendees can view them online.
 In an effort to keep the meeting as green as possible, only bring handouts if they are absolutely necessary.
 If you do opt to bring handouts, bring a limited number because you will need to transport them.

 All section programs with speaker approval will be audio recorded.
 The audio recordings will be available via the e-Conference to paid registrants.
 Please upload handouts and PowerPoint presentations for inclusion in the e-Conference by May 1, following the posting instructions.

 20. After the annual meeting, I want to publish my paper.
 Can I submit it for publication in the Journal of the Medical Library Association (JMLA)?

-Contributed paper authors are asked to give first option to publish their presentation in JMLA.
+Contributed paper authors are asked to give first option to publish their presentation in the JMLA.
 Consult MLA’s guidelines for converting an oral presentation to a manuscript for publication.
 You might also consider turning your presentation into an outline for a book proposal.
-MLA publishing seeks projects in print or digital formats that have an impact on a significant segment of the medical librarianship community.
+MLA Publishing seeks projects in print or digital formats that have an impact on a significant segment of the medical librarianship community.
 Go to MLA Publishing for proposal guidelines and to learn more about the kinds of topics MLA seeks.